jonny11299/spotify-scrub/README.md

 # Spotify Scrub (Library Exporter)

+Migrate your heartfelt playlists from Spotify to Tidal.
+Save all of your precious listening data from years on Spotify.

-Export your Spotify library (playlists, liked tracks, top artists, recently played, etc.) to **CSV and JSON** files using Python + Spotipy.
+Exports your Spotify library (playlists, liked tracks, top artists, recently played, etc.) to **CSV and JSON** files using Python + Spotipy.

 ## Features
 - Exports data to **CSV and JSON** files in subfolders (`spotify csvs` and `spotify jsons`)